Lost or Found a Pet?

 If you cannot transport the animal, contact DC Animal Care & Control dispatch line at 202-576-6664 (option 1).

-are held for a period of five days before they become property of the Washington
+Animals are held for a period of five days before they become the property of the Washington Humane Society.

 Always keep a current identification tag on your pet.
 If your dog or cat wears a tag that has his or her name, your name, full address, and phone number, your lost pet will stand a better chance of getting home.
 Your pet's I.D. tag is the best ticket home!